include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 Applications > Add/Remove Software.
 Enter the

-password when prompted.
+root password when prompted.
 Select the software you

 require from the list, and choose Apply.